 A four-litre jug of tap water costs less than a penny!

 Where can I get information on water filters?

-For information on water filters and other home water treatment devices, you can call the NSF International free hotline at 1-877-867-3435 or visit these web sites:
+For information on water filters and other home water treatment devices, you can call the NSF International free hotline at 1-877-867-3435 or visit: